AY2122S1-CS2103T-T09-2/tp/docs/DeveloperGuide.md

    Expected: The day of the first lesson shown in contHACKS will be changed to `Wednesday`

 3. Test case: `editc -1 d/3`<br>
-   Expected: An error message will be shown in the result display, showing that the index provided is invalid.
+   Expected: An error message will be shown in the result display.
 The words in the command box will turn red.

 ### Deleting a person